June 2021 / INVESTMENT INSIGHTS

 Bank Loans Offer Low-Duration Profile and Attractive Yields

-If the Federal Reserve remains on hold for the next year or two, we believe loan investors should be fairly compensated with solid income relative to other fixed income alternatives.
+If the Federal Reserve remains on hold for the next year or two, we believe loan investors will be fairly compensated with solid income relative to other fixed income alternatives.
 On the other hand, if inflation picks up and the Fed is compelled to normalize rates earlier than anticipated, bank loan coupons will reset higher.
-We believe that the potential resiliency of loan income in differing rate scenarios contributes to the attractive value of the asset class.
+The potential resiliency of loan income in differing rate scenarios contributes to the attractive value of the asset class.

 Special Situations Could Provide Competitive Advantage